 Apparently every hopeful author should have an “elevator pitch” for those moments when they find themselves stuck in a lift with a major publisher.
 Here is mine.
-It is a work in progress.

 My working title is Rendezvous with Death (after a lovely poem by Alan Seegar, 1888-1916) but I may change this for something less melodramatic.
+[PS added January 2018: title changed to The White Lady for submission – but I’m still not entirely happy.]

 Rendezvous is a romantic thriller set in the First World War.
 (Gone with the Wind for the Great War, perhaps?)